serverlessworkflow/specification/specification.md

 The `name` property specifies the unique name of the retry definition (strategy).
 This unique name can be referred by workflow states [error definitions](#Error-Definition).

-The `delay` property specifies the initial time delay between retry attempts (ISO 8601 duration format).
+The `delay` property specifies the initial time delay between retry attempts (literal ISO 8601 duration format or expression which evaluation results in an ISO 8601 duration).

-The `increment` property specifies a static duration which will be added to the delay between successive retries.
+The `increment` property specifies a duration (literal ISO 8601 duration format or expression which evaluation results in an ISO 8601 duration) which will be added to the delay between successive retries.
 To explain this better, let's say we have the following retry definition:

 ```json